fukurosan/Jhaystack/docs/README.md

 - `path:` The path to the matched value inside of the item, expressed as an array of steps
 - `value:` The value that produced the match
 - `relevance:` The relevance of the match on a scale from 0-1
-- `comparisonScore:` The score from the value comparison function on a scale from 0-1
+- `score:` The score from the scoring function
-- `comparisonIndex:` The index of the comparison function that found the match
-- `weight:` The weight of the matched value
+- `weight:` The assigned weight of the matched value
-- `normalizedWeight:` The normalized weight of the matched value
+- `normalizedWeight:` The normalized weight of the matched value on a scale from 0-1
 - `metaData` Metadata about the result.
-Content varies depending on comparison functions used
+Content varies depending on, for example, the comparison function used

 #### Relevance

 Relevance is a score of how relevant a matched result is believed to be.
 Jhaystack provides the relevance score in the form of a number between 0 and 1, 0 being a complete mismatch, and 1 being a perfect match.

 The relevance score should not be considered an absolute number.
 In other words, 0.5 does not mean that the match is half as relevant than 1 - instead it simply means that the match is *less* relevant.

-When relevance is calculated the order of comparison function will always takes precedence.
-Secondarily relevance will be based on the score of the comparison function.
-And, thirdly, there may be parts of the comparison function that scores values differently based on different criteria and circumstances.
+When relevance is calculated it is primarily based on the score of the comparison function, but takes into account things like weights.

 To learn more about scary words like comparison function, please check out the docs. (hint: its really not that scary!)